 About the Hospital

-Children’s National Hospital, based in Washington, D.C., has served the nation’s children since 1870.
-Children’s National Hospital is one of the nation’s Top 5 pediatric hospitals and, for a second straight year, is ranked No. 1 in neonatology, as well as ranked in all specialties evaluated by U.S. News & World Report.
-It has been designated two times as a Magnet® hospital, a designation given to hospitals that demonstrate the highest standards of nursing and patient care delivery.
-This pediatric academic health system offers expert care through a convenient, community-based primary care network and specialty outpatient centers in the D.C. metropolitan area, including the Maryland suburbs and Northern Virginia.
-Home to the Children’s Research Institute and the Sheikh Zayed Institute for Pediatric Surgical Innovation, Children’s National Hospital is the seventh-highest NIH-funded pediatric institution in the nation.
-Children’s National Hospital is recognized for its expertise and innovation in pediatric care and as a strong voice for children through advocacy at the local, regional and national levels.
+Children’s National Hospital, based in Washington, D.C., celebrates 150 years of pediatric care, research and commitment to community.
+Volunteers opened the hospital in 1870 with 12 beds to care for children displaced after the Civil War.
+Today, 150 years stronger, it is among the nation’s top 10 children’s hospitals.
+It is ranked No. 1 for newborn care for the fourth straight year and ranked in all specialties evaluated by U.S. News & World Report.
+Children’s National is transforming pediatric medicine for all children.
+In 2020, construction will be complete on the Children’s National Research and Innovation Campus, the first in the nation dedicated to pediatric research.
+Children’s National has been designated twice as a Magnet® hospital, demonstrating the highest standards of nursing and patient care delivery.
+This pediatric academic health system offers expert care through a convenient, community-based primary care network and specialty outpatient centers in the D.C., metropolitan area, including the Maryland and Northern Virginia suburbs.
+Children’s National is home to the Children’s National Research Institute and Sheikh Zayed Institute for Pediatric Surgical Innovation and is the nation’s seventh-highest NIH-funded children’s hospital.
+It is recognized for its expertise and innovation in pediatric care and as a strong voice for children through advocacy at the local, regional and national levels.

 Year Founded: 1870